nemo-i/My-dump-Project/dump_shut_down/README.md

 ### Features:
+- **Future Update**: Need To Add Dialoge When Set Timeout to shutdown
 - **Intuitive UI**: Designed with simplicity in mind, Dump Shutdown provides a streamlined interface for efficient usage.
 - **Keyboard Controls**: Navigate the app swiftly using keyboard shortcuts:
   - Press `m` to select minutes.
 Use the arrow keys (↑, ↓) to increase or decrease the selected time value.